MarissaReitsma/AHEaD-2022/README.md

 **Tasks**
-- Conduct a Literature Review using the Nation Library of Medicine's [MeSH](https://www.ncbi.nlm.nih.gov/mesh) terms and [PubMed](https://www.ncbi.nlm.nih.gov/mesh).
+- Conduct a literature review using the Nation Library of Medicine's [MeSH](https://www.ncbi.nlm.nih.gov/mesh) terms and [PubMed](https://www.ncbi.nlm.nih.gov/mesh).
 Try starting with the MeSH terms "Health Care Costs" and "Health Expenditures."
 You might also want to explore others and experiment to see the full power of MeSH.
 - Find 8-10 articles that study plan payment risk adjustment and put the references in a Google Doc.